 If you are not around, the hosts will keep the clothes in shade.
 However, if it continues to rain, the clothes don’t dry inside the rooms.

 If you are visiting Munsiyari during monsoons, don’t forget to pack a raincoat or a small umbrella.

 With rain comes the lightning and thunder and, more likely than not, also brings with it the occasional power outage.
 The worst thing is when the power goes out at night due to bad weather.
 This means that people who are supposed to fix the problem may themselves be seeking shelter and so it may take a considerable time for the lights to be on again.
 Did I mention that in all likelihood the internet access would be erratic too?

 Don’t only make hay when the sun shines but also charge your Solar Lamps.
 Solar Lamps are provided by the host family.
 Keep your cell phones/ laptops, power banks or any other gadget charged whenever the power is available.

 How Solar Lamp helped me catch my husband sleeping with someone!!

-During one such power cut one night, my husband went off to sleep whilst I sat at the dining table jabbing at my Mac Book trying to write something in the light of the Solar Lamp.
+One night, during one such power cut, my husband went off to sleep whilst I sat at the dining table jabbing at my Mac Book trying to write something in the light of the Solar Lamp.
 After having finished my work, I entered our room with the solar lamp in one hand.

 As I was about to climb the bed I noticed two eyes glaring back at me.
 There was a cat sleeping with authority on what was supposed to have been my duvet.
 I muffled my scream afraid the cat might jump on my husband who was sound asleep.
 But I Guess, with a lamp in one hand on a dark thundering night, I must have scared the cat more than it had scared me.